Sunset

 sixty three million tons of supplies and 80 % of the troops

-Park neighborhood has gone through many ethnic changes and is
+Sunset Park neighborhood has gone through many ethnic changes

 the city of New York.
 Following the Irish in the mid 1800s,